ShivangiSingh17/Java-Jet/README.md

 ##### Program File Name
 Name of the program file should exactly match the class name.

-:loudspeaker::loudspeaker:When saving the file, you should save it using the class name (Remember Java is case sensitive) and append '.java' to the end of the name (if the file name and the class name do not match, your program will not compile).
+:loudspeaker:  :loudspeaker:When saving the file, you should save it using the class name (Remember Java is case sensitive) and append '.java' to the end of the name (if the file name and the class name do not match, your program will not compile).

-:loudspeaker::loudspeaker:But please make a note that in case you do not have a public class present in the file then file name can be different than class name.
+:loudspeaker:  :loudspeaker:But please make a note that in case you do not have a public class present in the file then file name can be different than class name.
 It is also not mandatory to have a public class in the file.

 Example: Assume `'MyFirstJavaProgram'` is the class name.
 Then the file should be saved as `'MyFirstJavaProgram.java'`